-Even if you’re not able to find a credit card that will approve you instantly and give you an instant card number for immediate use, don’t despair.
+Even if you’re not able to find a credit card that will approve you instantly and give you an instant credit card number for immediate use, don’t despair.
 At most, a credit card will only take 7-10 business days to arrive after you’re approved.
-And many credit card companies provide expedited delivery for a small fee or even sometimes for free.
+And many credit card companies provide expedited delivery for a small fee or sometimes even for free.

 Your best options to get a credit card today are American Express cards, Capital One cards and some store cards.
 While it’s pretty common to get approved for a credit card the same day if you apply online, you’ll still usually have to wait another 7-10 business days before your card comes to use it.… read full answer

 All American Express cards give you the potential for an instant card number after approval, which will give you access to part of your credit line until your card arrives.
 Capital One cards provide instant use through the Capital One app, but that’s only possible if you’re an existing Capital One cardholder.
 Store cards, such as the Target REDCard, may give you an instant number or code to use as a temporary version of your card.